glossary ltemplate

 cross-section for four-sided post

-According to Tod M. Volpe and Beth Cathers, Wright disputed his indebtedness to the English Arts and Crafts movement for the root of some of his desing ideas.
+Spindles and slats are integral to Wright's Prairie Style architecture.
+Frank Lloyd Wright began designing tall-back chairs with squared vertical spindles in the 1890s, but according to Tod M. Volpe and Beth Cathers, Wright disputes his indebtedness to the English Arts and Crafts movement for the root of some of his design ideas.

-Frank Lloyd Wright's relationship to the Arts and Crafts Movement, both indigenous and European, was not a simple one.
-Like William Morris and John Ruskin, whose reformist beliefs generated a resurgence of handicraft ideals when the negative aspects of the Industrial Revolution manifested themselves in late-Victorian England, Wright was in favor of simple unadorned forms.
+Frank Lloyd Wright's relationship to the Arts and Crafts Movement, both indigenous and European, is not a simple one.
+Not unlike Augustus Pugin or William Morris or Ernest Gimson -- all of whose reformist beliefs and pracitces generate a resurgence of handicraft ideals when the negative aspects of the Industrial Revolution manifest themselves in late-Victorian England -- Wright favors of simple unadorned forms.

-He differed sharply, however, in how these should be achieved.
-As he stated in the famous speech, "The Art and Craft of the Machine," which he addressed to the Chicago Arts and Crafts Society at Hull House on 6 March 1901, "William Morris pleaded well for simplicity as the basis of all true art.
-Let us understand the significance to art of the word — SIMPLICITY — for it is vital to the Art of the Machine."
+He differs sharply, however, in how these should be achieved.
+As he state in the famous speech, "The Art and Craft of the Machine," addressed to the Chicago Arts and Crafts Society at Hull House on 6 March 1901, "William Morris pleaded well for simplicity as the basis of all true art.
+Let us understand the significance to art of the word -- SIMPLICITY -- for it is vital to the Art of the Machine."

 Source: Frank Lloyd Wright, "The Art and Craft of the Machine," in Catalogue of the Fourteenth Annual Exhibition of the Chicago Architectural Club (Chicago Architectural Club), 1901, no pagination; as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.